Larger Organisms in the Past

-But the dinosaurs were certainly not the only creatures that grew to fantastic size on the early earth.
-A similar reptile, the crocodilian Sarcosuchus Imperator, grew to over 40 feet in length.
+But the dinosaurs were certainly not the only predatory reptiles that grew to fantastic size on the early earth.
+Crocodilians like Deinosuchus and Sarcosuchus grew to as long as 40-50 feet.
 Notice on right the Sarcosuchus skull compared to a modern crocodile skull.
 Fossils found in what is now the desert of Niger tell of a hyper-crocodile that would have feasted on dinosaurs in what was then a verdant river valley.
 Oftentimes we can identify fossilized plants and animals as closely allied to still living species.
 For example, fossil ferns have been discovered that are in the same family as modern ones, but the fossil ferns are the size of trees!
 On the early earth, horsetails once shot up over thirty feet tall.
 In 2018, a fossilized penguin was discovered in New Zealand.
 Taller than the modern Emperor Penguin, the penguins, named Crossvallia waiparensis, stood over 5 feet and weighed about 180 pounds.
 By comparison, the largest modern penguin species stands between 3 and 4 feet tall.